QuinnBDXD/Crewdex/README.md

   connectivity returns.
 - The header displays an offline badge and the number of queued requests.
 - Update prompts appear when a new version is available.
+- Queued requests retry with exponential backoff (`2^retryCount` seconds) and are skipped until their scheduled retry time.